As a child, Amina Schartup didn’t think twice about swimming in what she describes as the polluted waters of the Caspian Sea in Baku, Azerbaijan.

 “I did not think there was anything else,” Schartup says, recalling that she could smell oil and see oil in the water.
 “That’s what everybody did.”

-And when she was 10, she moved to Bamako, Mali, one of the fastest growing cities in the world, where there was no running water, electricity or a sewage system.
+And when she was 10, she moved to Bamako, Mali, one of the fastest growing cities in the world, where in her new neighborhood there was no running water, electricity or a sewage system.
 It left a lasting impression.

 “It’s just really difficult to walk out of your house, step into an open sewer by accident and just not think about, ‘OK, this is not sustainable in the long run,’” she says.